 It is only the lice that can transfer from person to person.
 The nits, or eggs are glued onto the hair so they can safely develop and hatch.

-If you brush your hair with that brush the baby lice can be transferred.
+If an egg hatches and you brush your hair with that brush, the baby louse (if there is one) or lice (if there is more than one) can be transferred.
 If a nit is detached from the hair the egg is no longer attached to its source of nourishment, so it cannot and will not hatch.

 Doesn’t hair dye kill the lice?